What is Ascor and how is it used?

 Important Preparation And Administration Instructions

-- Do not administer ASCOR as an undiluted intravenous injection.
+- Do not administer ASCOR as an undiluted intravenous sensitive.

 - Minimize exposure to light because ASCOR is light sensitive.